Last updated on April 29, 2023

 The power reserve complication shows how long the tension of the mainspring will keep the watch running before it has to be rewound.

 A tourbillon is a mechanism that constantly rotates the balance and the escapement while the movement is running.
 This is done to counter the effect of Earth’s gravity on the movement.
 The tourbillon was invented by Breguet in 1795 and patented in 1801.
+Strictly speaking, it isn’t really a complication by the meaning of the term, as it doesn’t add an additional function to the timekeeping.
+However, it does improve timekeeping and is widely considered a complication.

 A Grand Complication is a term that was coined in the early twentieth century to describe a pocket watch that has multiple complications.
 However, there is no strict definition, but it is commonly accepted that a timepiece must have at least three complications; one from each of the timing, astronomical and striking complication groups.